He looks pretty harmless now, but like Chinggis Khan, Vlad the Impaler's savagery lingers on in the folk memory many centuries after his time

 I bought some cheese here, but after a half a day in my backpack it smelled so embarrassingly strong, that I had to throw it out, lest people thought it was me.
 The man at the hostel told me that Vlad actually lived in Sighisoura about three hours away by bus.
 The trouble was that there weren't many and I didn't have much time to spare.
 After standing around at the bus stop for a while and seeing local people hitchhiking, I too stuck out my hand.
 The countryside was very beautiful - green and undulating but tinged with the first touches of autumn, and reminded me very much of home.
 There were one or two differences though.

-People were still using horses and carts to take in the hay and to carry enormous quantities of wood.
+People were still using horses and carts to bring in the hay and to carry enormous quantities of wood.
 They weren't big beasts, certainly not draught horses and usually there would be at least three people sitting on top of the load.

 Horses still clip clop down the road.
 Usually they were heavily laden